Activation of entanglement in generalized entanglement swapping: CONCLUSIONS

-In conclusion, expanding the protocol to include non-maximally entangled states would enhance its applicability, while extending it to cover a broader range of scenarios holds promise for further advancements in the field.
-Future research efforts should prioritize refining entanglement activation protocols, exploring innovative measurement strategies, and broadening the protocol's applicability to diverse scenarios, including nonlocality activation \cite{klobus} and network nonlocality \cite{bran1,bran2}.
+Future research efforts should prioritize refining entanglement activation protocols, exploring innovative measurement strategies, and broadening the protocol's applicability to diverse scenarios, including nonlocality activation \cite{klobus,gisin} and network nonlocality \cite{bran1,bran2}.
 By addressing these research directions, we can deepen our understanding of entanglement generation and distribution, leading to advancements in quantum communication and computation.